paustin01/re_extract/README.md

 # Notes on design choices
-- As the original credited developer noted, the reinvent session catalog site is terrible and just stops paging at some point.
+- As the original credited developer noted, the reinvent session catalog site is terrible and just stops paging at 300 items.
 To be safe I have it doing much smaller chunks at a time (with sleeps to allow for slow loading) by way of filtered searches, looping through session types and topics.
 This was the only way I could reliably capture 99% of the catalog contents (some sessions aren't